 Surveys, in English and Spanish, were distributed to all active participants during home visits.
-In FY20, 72 participants returned the survey.
-Those who returned the survey range from less than 6 months in the program (22%) to over a year (61%).
+In FY25, 49 participants returned the survey.
+Those who returned the survey range from less than 6 months in the program (16%) to over a year (65%).

 Through the surveys participants report high levels of satisfaction with the program.
-All respondents reported that both their Family Support Specialist (FSS) and the program were either "Excellent" or "Good", and all agreed that they would recommend the program to a friend or relative.
+All respondents reported that both their Family Support Specialist (FSS) and the program were either "Excellent" or "Good," and all agreed that they would recommend the program to a friend or relative.
 When asked what they like best about HFM, most focused on how the program has helped them to become a better parent by teaching them about child development and providing the education to care for their children.
 Many also commented on the helpful support and advice they get from their FSS.
+Comments indicate that participants like the program so much they wish they could spend more time with their FSS and see other Moms afforded the same opportunities.